Don’t Buy This Jacket, Black Friday and the New York Times

 It’s part of our purpose to inspire and implement solutions to the environmental crisis.
 [Editor’s note: In 2018, we changed the company’s purpose to: We’re in business to save our home planet.]

 It would be hypocritical for us to work for environmental change without encouraging customers to think before they buy.
 To reduce environmental damage, we all have to reduce consumption as well as make products in more environmentally sensitive, less harmful ways.
 It’s not hypocrisy for us to address the need to reduce consumption.
 On the other hand, it’s folly to assume that a healthy economy can be based on buying and selling more and more things people don’t need—and it’s time for people who believe that’s folly to say so.

 Nevertheless, Patagonia is a growing business—and we want to be in business a good long time.
 The test of our sincerity (or our hypocrisy) will be if everything we sell is useful, multifunctional where possible, long lasting, beautiful but not in thrall to fashion.
 We’re not yet entirely there.
 Not every product meets all these criteria.
 Our Common Threads Initiative will serve as a framework to advance us toward these goals.
 [Editor’s note: Patagonia now has a used clothing program, Worn Wear, to keep more of what we make in play longer and out of landfills.]

 Why the provocative headline if we’re only asking people to buy less and buy more thoughtfully?

 To call attention to the issue in a strong, clear way.

 We used the line “Don’t Buy This Shirt” several years ago in a catalog essay, to strong response.
-It is our hope that this headline will prompt as many people as possible to read the full ad, then go to our website to take the Common Threads Initiative pledge.
+It is our hope that this headline will prompt as many people as possible to read the full ad, then take the Common Threads Initiative pledge.